JorgeFerrer/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 The next question then becomes, so what?
 Why is this a big deal?
 Why should I have components, and what do I need them for?

+TODO: While this is a good example, I'm not sure if it's conveying the main benefit of a modular and component based system, which is to tame complexity and make large developments stay maintainable over time.
 Picture this: you have a system that generates a report in PDF format from data in a database.
 The data is captured from a web application running in Liferay.
 You come in to work in the morning and something's happened (it doesn't matter